twotabsofacid/node-shutter-search/README.md

 ### Usage

-Require the package, like so:
+Install [the package](https://www.npmjs.com/package/node-shutter-search) from npm, then require the package, like so:

 ```
 const shutterSearch = require('shutter-search');